Gift, Estate, and Generation-Skipping Transfer Tax Calculations

 Estate Tax Due = Tentative Tax − Credits

-From 2013 to 2025, the net effect of the estate tax rules is that a 40% tax rate is assessed on the amount exceeding the exemption amount.
-So if the exemption amount is $11 million, and the estate is worth $15 million, then the estate exceeds the exemption amount by $4 million, resulting in a 40% × $4 million = $1.6 million tax.
+The net effect of the estate tax rules is that a 40% tax rate is assessed on the amount exceeding the exemption amount.
+So if value of the estate exceeds the exemption amount by $4 million, then:

 The personal representative of the estate is liable for the tax.
 If the value of the gross estate is larger than the exemption allowed by law, then the personal representative of the estate must file Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return with the Internal Revenue Service no later than 9 months after the death of the decedent, even if no estate tax would be due.
 However, the personal representative can file Form 4768, Application for Extension of Time to File a Return and/or Pay U.S. Estate (and Generation-Skipping Transfer) Taxes to automatically extend the time to file by 6 months.